List of political parties in Minnesota: History

-Minnesota has had a history of favoring the Minnesota Democratic–Farmer–Labor Party (DFL) candidates in presidential elections since the 1960s.
-However, Minnesota has also had an active Republican Party that has been viewed as gaining more support since the late 1990s and early 2000s due to population migration to the suburbs along with the party's focus on socially conservative positions on gun control, abortion and gay rights.
+Minnesota has had a history of favoring the Minnesota Democratic–Farmer–Labor Party (DFL) candidates in presidential elections since the party's founding in 1944, and the Democratic candidates since 1932, with only two Republican Party candidates winning Minnesota, Dwight D. Eisenhower and Richard Nixon.
+The last time Minnesota voted for a Republican presidential candidate was 1972.
 The DFL won a majority in the Minnesota House of Representatives for the first time since 1996 in the 2006 elections, defeating the Republican majority.
 Republicans won a majority in both houses of the Minnesota Legislature in the 2010 elections for the first time since 1973 when party designation for state legislators was reinstated, but lost both majorities to the DFL in the 2012 elections.
 The governorship is held by DFLer Tim Walz.

 Minnesota has one of the strongest levels of support among the states for independent and third-party candidates.

 Third parties

+The first successful third party in Minnesotan history was the Farmer's Alliance, a progressive agrarian and left-wing populist party that elected members of the legislature, including Speaker of the Minnesota House of Representatives Ezra T. Champlin in 1890.
+The Alliance was succeeded by the Populist Party, who would elect governor John Lind in 1898 in a fusion ticket with the Minnesota Democratic Party.
+The Populist party would decline following Lind's failure to win a second term, running its last candidates in 1902.

-The Minnesota Farmer–Labor Party was a populist political party that managed to elect some of its candidates to the United States Congress, a rare feat among American third political parties; the party eventually merged with the Minnesota Democratic Party in 1944 to create the Minnesota Democratic–Farmer–Labor Party.
+The Minnesota Farmer–Labor Party, founded in 1918, was a populist political party that managed to elect some of its candidates to the United States Congress, a rare feat among American third political parties.
+The first third party Governor of Minnesota was Farmer-Laborite Floyd B. Olson, serving from 1931-1936.
+The party eventually merged with the Minnesota Democratic Party in 1944 to create the Minnesota Democratic–Farmer–Labor Party.
 The success of the Minnesota Farmer–Labor Party shielded Minnesota from the worst of the restrictive ballot access laws that were passed in most states during the Red Scare era of the 1920s to 1950s.
 State law governing nominating petitions for third-party candidates and the definition of a major and minor political party have not prevented the rise of more than two major political parties, and have ensured that several different candidates are on the ballot in most state and federal elections.

 In 1998, the Reform Party of Minnesota candidate for governor, Jesse Ventura, won the election.
 The Reform Party later became the Independence Party of Minnesota.
 In 2002, Sheila Kiscaden, who had previously been a Republican, was re-elected as a member of the Independence Party.
 The Green Party of Minnesota has had electoral success in city elections, particularly Minneapolis and Saint Paul.